bsdero/kanekfs/README.md

 Extra metadata which the user creates for object files will be stored in slots storage.

-### 7       OSTools
+### 7       Kanek Object Storage Service (KOS)
+Provides a service for Kanek Object Storage.
+It includes a daemon, and exportable directory less file system.

+### 8       Kanek Object Storage Tools (KOSTools)
 Some tools for object storage will be created here, including:
+- mount kanek object storage given a bucket
+- umount kanek object storage
+- S3 API libraries and commands

 ### 8       Graph Storage Foundations (KFS)
-Elementary software functionality for Graph File System data structures
+Elementary software functionality for Graph File System data structures.
+At this point, the Graph structure of the GOFS

 ### 9       Graph FS service (KFS service)
 This service will handle the graph data structure for the file system.